areshytko/articles/ansible-ml-2/README.md

-# Ansible, AWS and Pytorch Lightning to conduct distributed deep learning experiments.
-Part 2
+# Distributed deep learning experiments with Ansible, AWS and Pytorch Lightning.
+Part 1

 source code materials for the blog article